What If I say, the C is Chicken or Cow and V is Vegetables –

 Like you & me, the animals need a place to stay

 Cows, goats, pigs, chickens – all of them need a place to stay.
 More than 30% of the land is used by animal farms, poultry.

 Imagine, the land required to keep all these animals and grow the food.

 Trees after Trees are cut, Forests after forests are cleared – to make way for livestock fodder or a place for them to live.
 In addition, there is extensive use of chemicals & supplements in animal fodder to make them grow bigger & faster.

 When we deforest, it is not just the trees & oxygen, the dependent wildlife also gets impacted.
-Counts of the animals which is used for food are going into billions, while Elephants, Tigers, Leopard, Rhinoceros, Orangutan, Chimpanzee, Whales, Dolphins are facing an existential crisis.
+Counts of the animals which are used for food are going into billions, while Elephants, Tigers, Leopard, Rhinoceros, orangutans, chimpanzees, Whales, Dolphins are facing an existential crisis.

 George Bernard Shaw said “There is no sincere love than the love of food”

 Food is an essential ingredient in our lives, we eat not just to survive, but the pleasure it brings in our lives cannot be expressed in words.
 Though we eat food from the mouth, an extraordinary connection of food is established with the brain.

 From the last few centuries, non-vegetarian food has really caught the fancy of people – beef, mutton, chicken, pork, fish have become part of every meal.
 In 1812, the world’s human population was ~1 billion, in 1912 it was about 1.5 billion, in 2012 it is 7 billion.
 When the human population was less, the ecosystem was able to sustain itself.
 The fast-growing population is putting extreme pressure on the land, food & water resources and is becoming extremely disastrous to the climate.